 A website crash doesn’t have to devastate your business.
 Stay on top of issues as they happen by using a web monitoring service.
 Uptime.com provides a variety of checks to make sure you’re aware of any issues related to your domain immediately.

-Correct problems sooner than later by continually monitoring your domain.
+Correct problems sooner than later by continually monitoring your domain and website uptime.

 Minute-by-minute Uptime checks.